-T Turn and talk: Tell your partner what you think the meaning of the new word is and why.
+Turn and talk: Tell your partner what you think the meaning of the new word is and why.
 Use the context and illustrations to help you understand the meaning of the word.
 Add to the anchor chart above.
-Review target: I can figure out the meaning of a word in my text by using the context and illustrations.
-Today you learned that when you aren't sure of a word, the illustrations, information from the sentences around the word or the story can help you think about what that word means.
+Independent Work Time (30 minutes) Review target: I can figure out the meaning of a word in my text by using the context and illustrations.
+Revisit the I Can statement (learning target) from the explicit teaching.
+Today you learned that when you aren't sure of a word, the illustrations, information from the sentences around the word or Learners try it independently. the story can help you think about what that word means.
 During independent reading put a sticky note by a word you had to figure out using the strategies we practiced.
 Bring your book to share time.
-Bring learners back together to review and link to the learning target.
-Today we learned how to figure out the meaning of a new word using the context and illustrations.
-I see many of you used sticky notes to mark a new word!
-Who would like to share a word you didn't understand when reading today?
+Share (5-10 minutes) Bring learners back together to review and link to the learning target. mini lesson reinforcement problem solving opportunityopportunity for descriptive feedback Today we learned how to figure out the meaning of a new word using the context and illustrations.
+Things I might say Today we learned I see many of you used sticky notes to mark a new word!
+Today (Name) discovered Who would like to share a word you didn't understand when One thing I'd like you to talk with your partner about while you share reading today?
 What did you do to solve it?
-Add word and strategy to the anchor chart.
+While you are sharing at your tables, I will be looking for Add word and strategy to the anchor chart.